From A Wiki of Ice and Fire

 The Andals are one of the three major ethnic groups of Westeros.
 Their arrival caused the fall of many of the kingdoms of the First Men which had developed in the wake of the Pact with the children of the forest.
 The Andals also brought the Faith of the Seven to the Seven Kingdoms.

-The Andals are said to have originated in the Axe of northern Essos and then migrated to the hills of Andalos in northwestern Essos, where legend tells that they were visited by the incarnations of the Seven, who crowned their first king, Hugor of the Hill.
+The Andals are said to have originated in the Axe of northern Essos and then migrated and established Andalos in northwestern Essos, stretching south as far as the Flatlands and the Velvet Hills and engaging in conflict the with tribes that inhabited those lands, such as the so-called "Hairy men".
+Legend tells that they were visited by the incarnations of the Seven, who crowned their first king, Hugor of the Hill.
 They learned the art of working iron from the Rhoynar who lived along the Rhoyne.

 It is unknown when the Andals sailed west across the narrow sea from Andalos to Westeros, some sources date the Andal invasion to six thousand years ago.
 According to the True History, it occurred four thousand years ago, but some maesters claim it was only two thousand years ago.